adasprilla/TouchPad-Gestures/README.md

 IMPORTANT: You must be a member of the _input_ group to have permission to read the touchpad device:

-    sudo gpasswd -a $USER input  # Then log out and back in to assign this group
+    sudo gpasswd -a $USER input  # Log out and back in to assign this group

-Then install this software:
+Install this software:

     git clone http://github.com/bulletmark/libinput-gestures
     cd libinput-gestures
-    make install                # Do this as your normal user, NOT as sudo/root.
+    sudo make install

 ### CONFIGURATION

-Configure gestures in `~/.config/libinput-gestures.conf` or use the examples already configured.
+The default gestures are in `/etc/libinput-gestures.conf`.
+Or copy that file and configure your own gestures in `~/.config/libinput-gestures.conf`.
 The available gestures are:

 - swipe up (e.g. map to GNOME SHELL move to prev workspace)
 - swipe down (e.g map to GNOME SHELL move to next workspace)